zbsarashki/stx-labs-openInfraVancouver2023/equinix-metal-setup/using_equinix_metal.md

 ---

 StarlingX installation on Equinix Metal requires custom-ipxe setup.
 To this end, an invitation email to join the project has been sent out from support@equninix.com.
 Once the invitation is accepted, login and add your ssh-key to the project.
-Thereafter, povision two systems:
+Thereafter, provision two systems:

 0) One c3.small.x86 with debian/ubuntu for ipxe
 1) One c3.small.x86 for the StarlingX AIO-Simplex target.

 Follow the procedure outlined below to create and account and create the two on demand servers.
-We will use these systems through the handson.
+We will use these systems through the hands-on.

 ---
 1) Create [Equinix account and add ssh pub keys](EquinixAccountSSHPUBs.md)<br/>
-2) Create [Debian on Demand Metal](IPXEServer.md) and setup ipxe server with StarlingX8<br/>
+2) Create [Debian on Demand Metal](IPXEServer.md) and setup ipxe server with StarlingX<br/>
 3) Create on [StarlingX on Demand Metal](EquinixStarlingX.md)<br/>

 [Prev](../Readme.md)